๐ŸชทIntro to Buddhism

 Dharma Wheel (Dharmachakra)

-• The wheel's turning symbolizes the Buddha "setting the Dharma in motion" when he delivered his first sermon at Deer Park in Sarnath
+• The wheel's turning symbolizes the Buddha "setting the Dharma in motion" when he delivered his first sermon at Deer Park in Sarnath.
+This event is so central that it's called "the first turning of the wheel."

-• Encompasses samsara and liberation—the wheel represents both the cycle of rebirth and the teaching that breaks it
+• Encompasses samsara and liberation.
+The wheel represents both the cycle of rebirth and the teaching that breaks it.
+The hub, spokes, and rim are sometimes read as the three trainings: ethical discipline, wisdom, and concentration.

 Bodhi Tree

-• The sacred fig tree where Siddhartha Gautama became the Buddha—this specific location in Bodh Gaya, India remains a major pilgrimage site
+• The sacred fig tree (Ficus religiosa) where Siddhartha Gautama became the Buddha.
+The specific location in Bodh Gaya, India, remains a major pilgrimage site, and a descendant of the original tree still grows there.

-• Symbolizes the role of meditation in awakening—the Buddha sat in deep concentration beneath this tree for 49 days before enlightenment
+• Symbolizes the role of meditation in awakening.
+The Buddha sat in deep concentration beneath this tree, resolving not to rise until he attained enlightenment.

-• Represents wisdom as something that grows organically—enlightenment isn't manufactured but cultivated through practice
+• Represents wisdom as something that grows organically.
+Enlightenment isn't manufactured but cultivated through sustained practice, just as a tree grows slowly from a seed.

 Buddha Footprint

-• Marks the physical presence of the historical Buddha—early Buddhist art avoided depicting the Buddha directly, using footprints instead
+• Marks the physical presence of the historical Buddha.
+Early Buddhist art (roughly the first five centuries after the Buddha's death) avoided depicting him in human form, using footprints as one of several aniconic symbols instead.

-• Contains auspicious symbols (often including the Dharma Wheel, lotus, or swastika) that represent the Buddha's qualities and virtues
+• Contains auspicious symbols (often including the Dharma Wheel, lotus, or swastika) that represent the Buddha's qualities and virtues.
+The specific symbols vary by tradition and region.

 Symbols of Purity and Transformation